Undergraduate Research Program

 Once students have been notified that they are accepted into the program, they can begin to contact the faculty members they are interested in working with.
 Students are required to find their own research project, they are not placed in a lab.
 Once an approved URP student is matched in a lab, they must complete the URP approval form, which requires a detailed description of their research project.

-Students who are selected to participate in the Fall or Spring will take a 2-4 credit research course (on rare occasions students can petition to complete only 1 research credit this is not recommended as 3 hours a week in research is really not enough time to have a project).
-They will work with a faculty sponsor to perform research work in the faculty member’s lab.
+Students who are selected to participate in the Fall or Spring will take a 3-4 credit research course (on rare occasions students can petition to complete only 1 - 2 research credits this is not recommended as 3 hours a week in research is really not enough time to have a project.
+Students will work with a faculty sponsor to perform research work in the faculty member’s lab.
 Students are expected to work approximately 3 times the number of credit hours per week in the lab and may be asked to participate in conferences or to showcase their research work in the department.

 Students may also be paid for additional time in excess of their required course work requirement in the lab if the faculty sponsor supports the additional research work.
 Students may earn up to $9.00 an hour for a maximum of 9 hours each week above the required course time in the lab.

-NOTE - CHANGE IIN PROGRAM FOR SPRING 2018 - Students MUST be taking a 3 or 4 credit research course to receive pay for additional time in lab over their required hours.
-Students who are taking only a 1 or 2 credit hour research course are no longer eligible for additional hours of pay.
+Students MUST be taking a 3 or 4 credit research course to receive pay for additional time in lab over their required hours.
+Students who are taking only a 1 or 2 credit hour research course are not eligible for additional hours of pay.

 NOTE: Students can also do undergraduate research outside of this program and still receive course credit.
 Please see the faculty advisor for your major to learn more.